ethers-io/ethers.js/docs/v5/api/providers/jsonrpc-provider/README.md

 #### *signer* . **connectUnchecked**( ) => *[JsonRpcUncheckedSigner](/v5/api/providers/jsonrpc-provider/#UncheckedJsonRpcSigner)*

-Returns a new Signer object which does not perform addtional checks when sending a transaction.
+Returns a new Signer object which does not perform additional checks when sending a transaction.
 See [getUncheckedSigner](/v5/api/providers/jsonrpc-provider/#JsonRpcProvider-getUncheckedSigner) for more details.

 #### *signer* . **sendUncheckedTransaction**( transaction ) => *Promise< string< [DataHexString](/v5/api/utils/bytes/#DataHexString)< 32 > > >*

-Sends the *transaction* and returns a Promise which resolves to the opacque transaction hash.
+Sends the *transaction* and returns a Promise which resolves to the opaque transaction hash.

 #### *signer* . **unlock**( password ) => *Promise< boolean >*